Symptoms and treatment of cracks in the bones of the arms and legs. Bone crack

 • hematoma,

-• difficulty or inability to move;
+• difficulty or impossibility of movement;

-How to provide first aid?
+How to provide first aid correctly?

 1. Provide complete rest to the foot.